coq/coq/doc/sphinx/proof-engine/tactics.rst

    :name: ring_simplify

-The :n:`ring` tactic solves equations upon polynomial expressions of a ring (or semi-ring) structure.
+The :n:`ring` tactic solves equations upon polynomial expressions of a ring (or semiring) structure.
 It proceeds by normalizing both hand sides of the equation (w.r.t. associativity, commutativity and distributivity, constant propagation) and comparing syntactically the results.